Post

 Introduction

-The GitHub Actions workflow_dispatch manual form trigger event can provide a simple form for users to operate packaging, but if the target users are non-engineers, it can be quite unfriendly.
+The GitHub Actions workflow_dispatch manual form trigger event provides a simple form for users to operate packaging, but if the target users are non-engineers, it can be quite unfriendly.
 They may not understand: What is a branch?
 Do I need to fill in the fields?
 How do I know when the packaging is done?
 How do I download it? …etc. Additionally, there are permission control issues.
 If we want other functional partners to use GitHub Actions for packaging directly, we need to add their accounts to the repo, which is not secure or reasonable from a cybersecurity perspective; just to operate the packaging form, we have to expose the entire source code to them.

 GAS Web App Relay Station